 Treatment is directed at controlling skin lesions and at reducing joint inflammation.
 Drug therapy is similar to that for RA, particularly the DMARD methotrexate.
 Hydroxychloroquine is inconsistently of benefit and may cause exfoliative dermatitis or aggravate underlying psoriasis.
-Benefit may be gained from NSAIDs, cyclosporine, TNF-alpha antagonists (see Other agents), ustekinumab, secukinumab, and apremilast.
+Benefit may be gained from NSAIDs, cyclosporine, TNF-alpha antagonists (see Biologic agents), ustekinumab, secukinumab, and apremilast.
 TNF-alpha antagonists have been particularly effective.
 (See also European League Against Rheumatism's [EULAR] recommendations for the management of psoriatic arthritis with pharmacologic therapies.)